-"I have three children, Theo in year 6, Ollie in year 4 and Kitty in year 2.
+"I have three children, Theo who has now left Ashley and is in year 7, Ollie in year 5 and Kitty in year 3.
 Like so many of us I was really keen to get involved and have been class rep for each of my children in their reception year – a great way to meet everyone and find out what’s going on!

 I run my own inventory business based locally in and around Walton, a decision made after baby number two with the hope of not commuting into London anymore.
 I am lucky to be able to drop off and pick up most days.

-I also help at 9th Walton scouts as Assistant Group Scout Leader (in training!) as I have a beaver, cub and soon to be scout.
+I also help at 9th Walton scouts as Assistant Group Scout Leader (in training!) as I have a beaver, cub and scout.

 Tracey Stone (Co-Treasurer)

 "My eldest daughter started at school in 2014 and I wanted to get involved with the Friends of Ashley in order to get to know more about the school and the various fundraising events.
 I was keen to help out and at that time the previous Treasurer was looking to hand over the duties and responsibilities to someone else.
-With a little persuading I stepped up and recruited Cath to help with the role.
+With a little persuading I stepped up and recruited Cath to help with the role for the last couple of years.
+This year I'm really looking forward to having Tania Bennett on board to help with the treasurer responsibilities.
 I have really enjoyed getting to know more parents throughout the school and counting the fundraising money!"

 Tracey Stone, co-Treasurer, explains the role of the FOA Treasurer: